-When you find that there are issues with your external hard drives, a usual course of action is to run 'CHKDSK’.
-‘CHKDSK’ verifies file systems and repairs corruption issues.
-Also, if bad sectors are present on the drive, it marks these sectors, so the system doesn’t try reading from those sectors again, preventing further damage.
-This way CHKDSK can be used to repair corruption issues up to a certain level.
+When you encounter issues with your external hard drives, a typical course of action is to run 'CHKDSK.'
+CHKDSK verifies file systems and repairs corruption issues.
+Additionally, if bad sectors are present on the drive, it marks these sectors, preventing the system from attempting to read from them again, thereby preventing further damage.
+In this way, CHKDSK can be used to repair corruption issues up to a certain level.

-On the other hand, if your drive is not properly detected, running 'CHKDSK' may produce an error ‘The disk check could not be performed because Windows cannot access the disk’.
+However, if your drive is not properly detected, running 'CHKDSK' may result in an error message: 'The disk check could not be performed because Windows cannot access the disk.'
 At this point, you won't be able to proceed with 'CHKDSK' to repair your drive.

-In this article we provide some solutions to resolve the error so you can proceed to repair your drive using 'CHKDSK’.
+In this article, we provide some solutions to resolve the error so that you can proceed with repairing your drive using 'CHKDSK.'
 Read on to learn more.

 Solution 1: Check if the hard drive is properly connected

-If the drive is not properly connected to your system, you may receive this error.
-So make sure the connection is secure.
+You may receive this error if the drive is not properly connected to your system.
+So, make sure the connection is secure.
 You can also try connecting the drive to another USB port.
 This may help solve the problem in some cases.

 Solution 2: Change the drive letter

-All hard drives are assigned a ‘drive letter’ and any mismatch or inconsistency with the letter can produce the error ‘The disk check could not be performed because Windows cannot access the disk’.
+All hard drives are assigned a ‘drive letter’; any mismatch or inconsistency with the letter can produce the error ‘The disk check could not be performed because Windows cannot access the disk.’
 In this case, changing the drive letter of the hard drive is found to resolve the issue.

-To change the drive letter, you can use the ‘Disk Management tool’ in Windows.
-It is a useful tool that can be used to manage drives and perform operations such a s ‘format’, ‘add or delete partitions’, ‘change drive letters’ etc. To change a drive letter, you can follow the steps below.
+You can use the ‘Disk Management tool’ in Windows to change the drive letter.
+It is a useful tool that can be used to manage drives and perform operations such as ‘format,’ ‘add or delete partitions,’ ‘change drive letters,’ etc. To change a drive letter, you can follow the steps below:

-- In the Disk Management console, you will find a list of drives associated with your system.
-Select your external hard drive from the list and ‘right click’ on it.
+- In the Disk Management console, you will see a list of drives associated with your system.
+Locate your external hard drive in the list and right-click on it.

-- Then click on the ‘letter’ currently associated with your drive and click ‘Change’
+- Then, click on the current drive letter associated with your drive and select "Change."

-- Select a ‘new drive letter’ from the drop down menu and click ‘Ok’
+- Choose a new drive letter from the drop-down menu and click "OK."

 But before you go ahead with repair, it is advised that you retrieve data from it using professional data recovery tools such as Remo Recover.
 It is a wonderful tool to recover data from damaged hard drives or when the drive is inaccessible.

-This simple DIY Remo data recovery tool is available for download and costs way less than sending it to a data recovery centre for recovery.
+This simple DIY Remo data recovery tool is available for download and costs way less than sending it to a data recovery center for recovery.
 Check out the free trial today!